 ● Features: What features are a must?

-● Portability: Will I just need to move the bouncer around the house or will I need to travel with the bouncer?
+● Portability: Will I just need to move the bouncer around the house?
+Will I need to travel with the bouncer?

 ● Price: Do I want to invest in a deluxe bouncer or will a simple option suffice?

 ● Space requirements: Is the bouncer the right size for the space I have?
-Will it pack away somewhere?
+Is it easy to store if need be?

 ● Adjustability: Can I adjust the bouncer into a different position?
 If it’s automatic, do I want to be able to adjust the bouncing or rocking motion?